Yuan dynasty in Inner Asia: Suzerainty over western khanates

+Since the Toluid Civil War in the 1260s, the Mongol Empire over time politically fragmented into four khanates.
+Kublai Khan continued to hold the nominal title of Khagan and claimed the rule over the whole Mongol Empire, but he was unable to do so due to the disintegrated nature of the empire.
+The Berke–Hulagu war along with the Kaidu–Kublai war (1268–1301) that lasted a few decades accelerated this process.

-After the death of Kublai Khan in 1294, Ghazan Khan of the Ilkhanate converted to Islam after his enthronement in 1295.
-He actively supported the expansion of Islam in his empire.
-Three years later, he sent his envoys to greet Kublai Khan's successor and 2nd Yuan emperor Temür, who responded favorably.
+After the death of Kublai Khan in 1294 and the Islamization of the Ilkhanate in 1295, Ilkhan Ghazan sent his envoys to greet Kublai Khan's successor and second Yuan emperor Temür in 1298, who responded favorably.
 The Ilkhanid envoys presented tribute to Temür and inspected properties granted to Hulagu in North China.
 They stayed at the Yuan capital (Khanbaliq, modern Beijing) for four years.
+The Ilkhanate, while functionally autonomous, remained the most friendly khanate to the Yuan dynasty among the three western khanates until its downfall in the 1330s.

-Around 1300, Kaidu and Duwa of the Chagatai Khanate mobilized a large army to attack Karakorum (Yuan control) during the final stage of the Kaidu–Kublai war.
+Around 1300, Kaidu and Duwa of the Chagatai Khanate mobilized a large army to attack Karakorum (under Yuan control) during the final stage of the Kaidu–Kublai war.
 The Yuan army suffered heavy losses while both sides could not make any decisive victory in September.
 Duwa was wounded in the battle and Kaidu died soon thereafter.
 After that, Duwa, Kaidu's son Chapar, Tokhta of the Golden Horde and Ilkhan Oljeitu (Ghazan's successor) negotiated peace with Temür Khan in 1304 and agreed him to be their nominal overlord.
-This established the Yuan suzerainty over the western khanates.
+This established the nominal suzerainty of the Yuan dynasty over the western khanates.